Sanctions for particularly serious cases

 Honesty is of central importance to a nurse, midwife or nursing associate’s practice.
 Therefore allegations of dishonesty will always be serious and a nurse, midwife or nursing associate who has acted dishonestly will always be at some risk of being removed from the register.
 However, in every case, the Fitness to Practise Committee must carefully consider the kind of dishonest conduct that has taken place.
 Not all dishonesty is equally serious.
 Generally, the forms of dishonesty which are most likely to call into question whether a nurse, midwife or nursing associate should be allowed to remain on the register will involve:

-• deliberately breaching the professional duty of candour by covering up when things have gone wrong, especially if it could cause harm to patients
+• deliberately breaching the professional duty of candour by covering up when things have gone wrong, especially if it could cause harm to people receiving care

 • misuse of power